mitchelldm/crole/README.md

 `run-tests.sh` to build in debug mode and run tests

 `run-benchmarks.sh` to build in release mode and run benchmarks (requires a C++ compiler)

+GCC 5.3 and Clang 3.6 are supported

+## Windows

+Use proj/vs/crole.sln

+Visual Studio 2015 is supported

 # License
 Crole is licensed under the Mozilla Public License v2, meaning you can use it in open source or proprietary programs provided you publish modifications made to Crole.